eniware-org/Cloud-Foundry-Installation/docs/_sources/MAAS.rst.txt

 .. warning:: **If you add a node (machine) and then remove it without deleting the disks, you will not be able to add this node again**!
-To enter the node manually, please see the `official documentation <https://docs.maas.io/2.4/en/nodes-add>`_ or follow the steps outlined above in :ref:`this section<install-maas-nodes>`.
+To add the node manually, please see the `official documentation <https://docs.maas.io/2.4/en/nodes-add>`_ or follow the steps outlined above in :ref:`this section<install-maas-nodes>`.

  To add the node, you need the following information about your machine: the MAC address of your IPMI interface and the MAC addres of your PXE interface.
 After entering the information, you have to restart the processes *MAAS controler* and *Region controler*  using the following commands: